Rose McGowan

 Rósa Arianna McGowan (Note: While sources have claimed that McGowan's birth name is "Rose Arianna McGowan" or simply "Rose McGowan", she stated in 2020 that her real name is "Rósa Arianna McGowan.") (born September 5, 1973) is an American actress and activist.
 After her film debut in a brief role in the comedy Encino Man (1992), she achieved recognition for her performance in the dark comedy The Doom Generation (1995), receiving an Independent Spirit Award nomination.
-She had her breakthrough in the horror film Scream (1996) and subsequently headlined the films Going All the Way (1997), Devil in the Flesh (1998), and Jawbreaker (1999).

-During the 2000s, McGowan became known to television audiences for her role as Paige Matthews in The WB supernatural drama series Charmed (2001–2006).
-She played a key role in the 2001 film Monkeybone and went on to star in Robert Rodriguez and Quentin Tarantino's double-feature film Grindhouse (2007), for which she was nominated for the Saturn Award for Best Actress and a Scream Award.
+McGowan had her breakthrough in the horror film Scream (1996) and subsequently headlined the films Going All the Way (1997), Devil in the Flesh (1998), and Jawbreaker (1999).
+During the 2000s, she became known to television audiences for her role as Paige Matthews in The WB supernatural drama series Charmed (2001–2006).
+She starred in the double-feature film Grindhouse (2007), for which she was nominated for the Saturn Award for Best Supporting Actress.

 In 2017, Time recognized McGowan as one of the Silence Breakers, the magazine's Person of the Year, for speaking out about sexual assault and harassment, specifically in regard to the Harvey Weinstein sexual abuse cases and the MeToo movement.
-She has released a memoir, Brave, and starred in the four-part documentary series Citizen Rose, both in 2018.
+In 2018, she released a memoir, Brave, and starred in the four-part documentary series Citizen Rose.

 Early life

-Rósa Arianna McGowan was born on September 5, 1973, in Florence, Italy, to Irish-born artist Daniel McGowan, and American-born writer, Terri.
+Rósa Arianna McGowan was born on September 5, 1973, in Florence, Italy, to Irish artist Daniel McGowan, and American writer, Terri.
 She has two younger half-siblings.
 Her father ran an Italian chapter of the Children of God, which he and his wife were members of until 1978.
 McGowan spent her early childhood at the group's communes, often traveling through Europe with her parents.

 Through her father's art contacts in Italy, she became a child model and appeared in Vogue Bambini and many other Italian magazines.
 Her parents returned to her mother's native United States when she was 10 years old, and settled in Eugene, Oregon.
 McGowan had an untraditional childhood, living as a teenage runaway in Portland, Oregon and associating with a group of drag queens in the city.
 When her parents divorced, she lived with her father in Seattle, Washington, attended Roosevelt High School and Nova Alternative High School, and worked at McDonald's.
 She took ballet lessons until she was 13.
 At 15, she officially emancipated herself from her parents and moved to Los Angeles.